ublue-os/website/docs/guide/fork-your-own.md

 ## Ensuring proper image metadata

+Bluefin and Bazzite use [ublue-update](https://github.com/ublue-os/ublue-update) to manage updates.
+It includes functionality to rebase to signed images.
+To not use ublue-update in your image put this in your `Containerfile`:

+            RUN systemctl disable ublue-update.timer

 ### Ublue-update and `image-info.sh`

+To use ublue-update you'll need to adapt your `Containerfile`.
 When forking to create your own image, or using Bluefin as a base image be aware to use the correct values for `image-info.sh`.
 This script is used to create a file that lives in the container image called `image-info.json`.
 An example of that file in bluefin-dx shown below stored in `/usr/share/ublue-os/image-info.json`:
 ```
 {
   "image-name": "bluefin-dx",